-There are up to 3 benchmarks available to benchmark your data against in the Inclusive Employer Index:
+There are up to 3 benchmarks available to compare your data to in the Inclusive Employer Index:

-1. Australian workforce benchmark (a.k.a.
-"National Index"), derived from findings from a nationally representative sample of 3000 Australian employees in 2023.

-2. DCA Member benchmark, (a.k.a.
-"Member Average"), derived from a sample of all employees of DCA members who participated in the Index in 2023.

-3. Industry benchmark (where possible), derived from industry groupings of employees of organisations who participated in the Index in 2023 and 2024.
-Industry benchmarks are only possible where 3 or more organisations from the same industry participate.
+Australian (a.k.a.
+"National Index"), derived from findings workforce from a nationally representative sample of 3000 Australian employees in 2025. benchmark DCA member (a.k.a.
+"Member Average"), derived from a sample of all employees of DCA members who benchmark participated in the Index in 2023. (where possible), derived from industry groupings of employees of organisations who Industry participated in the Index in 2023 and 2024.
+Industry benchmarks are only possible where 3 benchmark or more organisations from the same industry participate.